particle-iot-archived/style-guides/node/Readme.md

 Limit your lines to 80 characters.
 Yes, screens have gotten much bigger over the last few years, but your brain has not.
 Use the additional room for split screen, your editor supports that, right?
+This will be marked as warning while linting.

 ## Use single quotes